 Insidious and well thought out

 Identity spoofing depends on the hacker’s ability to pretend to be somebody else.
 As a result, cybercriminals can take their time and plan their attacks in meticulous detail.
-They use fake business and email addresses and employ familiar styles of communication because their individual targets will only disclose sensitive data if their trust can be won over.
+They use fake business and email addresses and employ familiar communication styles because their individual targets will only disclose sensitive data if their trust can be won over.

 When trust is exploited

 In most cases, the danger of identity spoofing is only apparent in hindsight.
 Once the victims have been manipulated to share confidential information with their alleged contacts, there’s no limit to the potential consequences.
-Spoofing can be used for entirely different purposes above and beyond the simple theft of confidential company data or login information for use in future attacks, which could be considered to be at the milder end of the spectrum.
+Spoofing can be used for entirely different purposes above and beyond the simple theft of confidential company data or login information for future attacks, which could be considered at the milder end of the spectrum.
 These range from spreading malware containing malicious links to financial fraud and stolen digital identities and extend all the way to ransomware and denial-of-service (DoS) attacks.
 And the potential consequences?
 The costs of restoring data security and the legal consequences can be considerable, not to mention the negative impact on a company’s reputation.

 Spoofing and phishing: are they not the same thing?